implse/Data_Structure_Python/README.md

 ### Collisions

-Collisions occur whenever a hash tables hashing function generatedtes the same index for more than one key.
+Collisions occur whenever a hash tables hashing function generates the same index for more than one key.

 #### Separate Chaining

 Seperate Chaining is one of the most commonly used collision resolution technique.
 It is usually implemented using linked list.

 A hash map that uses separate chaining with linked lists but experiences frequent collisions loses one of its most essential features.

+With a good hash function chaining still averages out to have a search time of O(1), or constant lookup time.

 #### Linear Probing (Open Adressing)